 Ang Thong National Marine Park is not actually located on Koh Samui Island, but it’s easy enough to get to visit via speed boat and is one of the most popular tours on Koh Samui.
 This archipelago of 42 islands has remained spectacularly pristine and somewhat remote due to the fact that visitation is limited to a few licensed tour operators.

-Filled with towering limestone cliffs, white sand beaches, jungles, lakes, and everything in between, it’s an amazing place to spend a day snorkeling and cruising around while enjoying the scenery.
+It is full of towering limestone cliffs, white sand beaches, jungles, lakes, and everything in between.
+It’s an amazing place to spend a day snorkeling and cruising around while enjoying the scenery.
 While the movie The Beach was actually filmed on Koh Phi Phi Leh, Ang Thong is actually the setting of the camp as described in the original novel (one of our favorite travel books).
 One visit and you’ll understand why the characters found it to be paradise.

 8. Take a Cooking Class

-You can’t take a trip to Thailand without learning a bit about how your favorite Thai dishes are prepared!
-And if you book a traditional Thai cooking class with a market tour, you can learn all about the ingredients that are used so you can try your hand at cooking once you get home.
+You can’t take a trip to Thailand without learning a bit about how to cook your favorite Thai dishes!
+And if you book a traditional Thai cooking class with a market tour, you can learn all about the ingredients used.
+This way you can try your hand at cooking once you get home.
 It’s a fun learning experience for all ages!

 9. Stroll Through Secret Buddha Garden

 The Secret Buddha Garden (known on Google Maps as the Tarnim and Magic Garden) is located in the hills just north of the Na Muang Waterfalls.
-This small garden was a labor of love that was created by a fruit farmer who began collecting a variety of Buddha statues for his land.
+This small garden was a labor of love created by a fruit farmer who collected a variety of Buddha statues for his land.

-You’ll need to pay an 80 THB fee to enter the garden but it’s a nice place to escape the heat and the crowds for an afternoon.
+You’ll need to pay an 80 THB fee to enter the garden.
+It’s a nice place to escape the heat and the crowds for an afternoon.
 You can wander around, enjoying the statues and the small stream that runs through the garden.
 Just beware that the ground can be steep, uneven, and slippery in some areas.

 It’s certainly worth a stop during your trip to Koh Samui, especially if you are already touring around the area!